VishalDevnale/ClassicalControlSystem/CartPendulum/LQR/README.md

 Here cart pendulum system is controlled using LQR gains.

+Mathematical model of cart pendulum is available here:
+Theory about the LQR can be found in this PDF.

 **Assumptions and Limitations:**
 1. Full-state feedback is available. i.e. measured x, x_dot, theta, theta_dot is available.
 2. Measurement noise or plant disturbances are not considered.